markpbaggett/bootstraptypeahead/README.md

-# bootstraptypeahead
+# Example Typeahead with Twitter Bootstrap

+---

-an example of a typeahead with twitter bootstrap, sql, and php
+an example of a typeahead using twitter bootstrap, jquery, ajax, sql, and php